 - Begin your Scholarship Application.

-- Complete the scholarship application and return it to Wheaton's Admissions Office by November 1 (for Early Action freshman applicants) or January 1 (for Regular Action freshman and transfer applicants).
+- Complete the scholarship application and submit it to Wheaton's Undergraduate Admissions Office by November 15 (for Early Action I and II first-year applicants), February 15 (for Regular Decision I and II first-year), or March 1 (for fall transfer applicants).

-- File the FAFSA (Free Application for Federal Student Aid) and Wheaton Institutional Financial Aid Application and send the data to Wheaton's Financial Aid Office.
+- File the FAFSA (Free Application for Federal Student Aid) and send to Student Financial Services Office.